vanjaoljaca/vanja.oljaca.me/_miniprojects/llm-blog-concept.md

 ---
 layout: page
 title: LLM Blog Concept
+excerpt: What if we separated a blog post into push & pull components?
+The pushed part would be short sharp and terse, the pulled part would be conversational and targeted to the reader.
 ---

 ### Hello World: A New Blog UX

+**Update:** *This was much more expensive than I calculated so I have disabled it for now.*

 No one reads blog posts, they're too long with too much filler.
 What if they just gave you the key insights up-front?